try at Atlassian Marketplace

 • When a user closes the active session in the Identity Provider, the session is also closed in Jira and Confluence

-• When a user closes the active session in Jira or Confluence, it’s also closed in the Identity Provider and all connected accounts.
+• When a user closes the active session in Jira or Confluence, it’s closes in the Identity Provider and all connected accounts.

-Users rarely close their sessions in every application when they finish working.
+Users rarely close their sessions in every application when they finish working and SSO.
 This practice increases the attack surface for your company.
-SLO is a best practice supported by the SAML protocol, and allows to close those sessions centrally from a single application connected to the SSO.
+SLO is a best practice supported by the SAML protocol, and allows to close those centrally from a single application connected to the SSO.

 Learn more about configuring Single Logout for your Atlassian Data Center application